UTSASRG/Scaler/README.md

 5. We could know the series of function calls and their related information, which is impossible to know when using perf or other tools.
 We could support 2-phase profiling, where the first level is to identify the possible issue inside the execution, and then the second execution is to collect more fine-grained information.

 Possible shortcomings:
-This is not able to detect cache-related issues.
+1. This is not able to detect cache-related issues.
 Therefore, can combine with cache-related tools to consist of a full set of tools for performance analysis.
+2. It is not very easy to recognize whether there are some issues, which shares the same shortcoming with all time-based profilers, such as perf.
+For instance, we know that swpations runs very slow with Hoard, but how we can know whether Hoard introduces some performance issues?
+MemPerf could detect lots of lock contention and predict the performance issue.
+But Scaler could only detect that much time has been spent inside Hoard.
+This can provide some guidelines where to predict.

 ## Exchanges with other people